 A trip to Ladakh is not only stressing to your own body but to your vehicle as well.
 Do not overburden it with items you do not really need.
 Travel as light as possible while making sure that you are carrying all necessary items.

-Agreed that Ladakh is a cold desert which may have you reaching out to your car’s heater but please avoid turning it on.
-With a closed environment, your window glasses up, turning on a car heater may reduce the oxygen levels inside the car which will make breathing hard and may trigger symptoms of acute mountain sickness.
+We know that there is a shortage of oxygen at high altitudes.
+With a closed environment, your window glasses up, turning on a car heater may reduce the oxygen levels inside the car.
+This may make breathing hard and trigger symptoms of acute mountain sickness.

 In the end, Ladakh is a beautiful place so please let it be so.
 Do not litter in the valley or on the roads as you drive through.
-Carry garbage bags and dispose them at an appropriate place where there is a dustbin.
+Carry garbage bags and dispose of them at an appropriate place where there is a dustbin.
 Do not be the reason for the creation of more spots like the one in the picture below.

-I hope this information on Ladakh driving tips helpful.
-If you have any further questions, please feel free to ask in the comments section below or at our community forum and I would be glad to answer.
+I hope the above-mentioned Ladakh Driving Tips were of help.
+If you have any further questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.